mgwalker/mudz.me/_recipes/Dijon Potatoes with Chicken.md

 Add the remaining oil to the same pan.
 Once hot, add the potatoes and season generously with salt and pepper.
 Press the potatoes into a single layer, add the water, and cover.
-Leave for five minutes.
+Leave for 5 minutes.
 Add the butter, cover and allow to cook another 15 minutes, stirring once halfway through, until the potatoes are tender.

 While the potatoes are cooking, make the sauce.
-Add the Dijon, honey, vinegar, water, and whole-grain mustard to a small bowl and whisk until well combined.
+Add the Dijon, honey, vinegar, water, whole-grain mustard and tarragon to a small bowl and whisk until well combined.

-Once the potatoes are done, add the sauce, tarragon, and chicken to the pan.
+Once the potatoes are done, add the sauce and chicken to the pan.
 Toss to combine, and cook for another 1-2 minutes until heated through.
 Serve.